Singularity-Coder/Instant-Kotlin/README.md

 * **Weakly-typed language:** Variables are not bound to a specific data type; they still have a type, but type safety constraints are lower compared to strongly-typed languages.
 Ex: PHP, C, C++, etc.
 * **Top-Level function:** A function that is not enclosed in a class.
 * **Double Type:** Double-precision floating-point.
 More exact than Float numbers.
+* **Number System:** A way of representing numbers.
+The value of any digit in a number can be known if we know:
+	1. The Digit
+	2. Its position in the number
+	3. The base/radix of the number system
+* **Radix/Base:** Available numbers in a number system (or) numbers used in a system (or) number of digits used in a positional number system.
+Ex: base-10 numbering system or decimal numbers (0,1,2,3,4,5,6,7,8, and 9) is most common.
+So the radix/base for Decimal numbers is 10.
+Computers deal with base-2 or binary which only deals with numbers 0 and 1.
+So for binary numbers the radix/base is 2.
+* **Types of base or Types of Number Systems:**
+	1. Base-2 (Binary): Uses only 0, 1
+	2. Base-8 (Octal): Uses only 0, 1, 2, 3, 4, 5, 6, 7
+	3. Base-10 (Decimal): Uses only 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
+	4. Base-16 (Hexadecimal): Uses only 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F
+* **Signed Integer:** Whole range of integers negative, zero and positive integers.
+Ex: ...-3, -2, -1, 0, 1, 2, 3...
+* **Unsigned Integer:** Non-negative integers including 0.
+Ex: 0, 1, 2, 3...

 ## Keyboard Shortcuts
 * Check Type of a variable: Ctrl + Shift + P